Cornelius Castoriadis: Lasting influence

 Castoriadis has influenced European (especially continental) thought in important ways.
 His interventions in sociological and political theory have resulted in some of the most well-known debates in political philosophy to emerge from the continent—particularly involving the figure of critical theorist Jürgen Habermas (University of Frankfurt am Main, 1983–1994), especially in his 1985 work The Philosophical Discourse of Modernity.
 In 1988, neopragmatist philosopher Richard Rorty (University of Virginia, 1982–1998), citing Castoriadis, proposed that meaningful political and social change cannot emerge simply by extending past or present trends; instead, we must articulate visions of the future using concepts not inherited from the past.

 Sociologist Hans Joas (FAU, 1987–1990; JFKI at FU Berlin, 1993–1995) has published a number of articles in American journals in order to highlight the importance of Castoriadis' work to a North American sociological audience.
-Social philosopher Jóhann Páll Árnason (La Trobe University, 1975–2003) has been of enduring importance both for his critical engagement with Castoriadis' thought and for his sustained efforts to introduce it to the English-speaking public (especially during his editorship of the journal Thesis Eleven).
+Historical sociologist Jóhann Páll Árnason (La Trobe University, 1975–2003) has been of enduring importance both for his critical engagement with Castoriadis' thought and for his sustained efforts to introduce it to the English-speaking public (especially during his editorship of the journal Thesis Eleven).

 In the 21st century, there has been growing interest in Castoriadis' thought, including the publication of two monographs authored by Árnason's former students: Jeff Klooger's (Swinburne University of Technology) Castoriadis: Psyche, Society, Autonomy (2009) and Suzi Adams's (Flinders University) Castoriadis's Ontology: Being and Creation (2011).